Detelinara: Borders

 The south-eastern borders of Detelinara are Ulica Branka Bajića (Branko Bajić Street) and Ulica Braće Popović (Braće Popović Street), the north-eastern border is Rumenačka ulica (Rumenačka Street), the northern border is Ulica Oblačića Rada (Oblačića Rada Street), and the western border is Bulevar Evrope (Boulevard of Europe), built in the last quarter of 2009.

 Neighbouring city quarters

 The neighbouring city quarters are: Novo Naselje and Jugovićevo in the west, Avijatičarsko Naselje in the north, Sajmište in the south-east, and Banatić and Industrijska Zona Jug in the north-east.

 Parts of Detelinara

 Detelinara is divided into Stara Detelinara (Old Detelinara) and Nova Detelinara (New Detelinara).
 The border between these two parts of the settlement is Ulica Kornelija Stankovića (Kornelije Stanković Street).
 Old Detelinara is located on the southern side of this Street, while New Detelinara is located on the northern side.
-But due to rapid construction of new apartment buildings on the southern side in practice, southern side is called New and northern Old.
+But due to rapid construction of new apartment buildings on the southern side in practice, the southern side is called New and the northern Old.